daskeyboard/daskeyboard.io/q-zone-id-explanation.md

 ---
 layout: page
-title: Understand zoneId
+title: Understanding zoneId
 permalink: /q-zone-id-explanation/
 ---

-### Zone as a key code
+### A zone as key code

-A key code is an easy to read representation of a zone.
-It is used to create a signal that will target a zone with `language` meaning.
+A key code (e.g. `KEY_W`) is a human readable representation of a zone.
+It is used to identify a location.
+It is language dependant (e.g. German A key is not at the same place as the English one).

-Examples:
+Example of zones:

-* KEY_W for the Weather
+* KEY_W
-* KEY_B for a new email from the Boss
+* KEY_B

-The physical zone of the signal will change depending on the layout ( KEY_Y is not at the same place in a german and a US Layout)

 ![104Q.png](/images/104Q.png)

+TODO add link to all zones.

-### Zone as a 2D coordinate XY
+### Zone as a 2D coordinate XY (recommend)

-The zone as coordinate is a vector of 2 integer numbers used to indicate the position of a point in a grid.
-It is useful to make animations that are using mathematical equations.
+A zone can be expressed as an X,Y point coordinate.

 Examples:
 * 2,4
 * 10,5

-It is recommanded to use the coordinate system XY because it is compatible with every layouts.
+This is the recommanded way to address an LED because it is consistant across different layouts (EN, FR, etc...).

 In the following picture the Q Key will be addressed with the coordinates 2,2